 If a VR counselor observes a customer's impairment and can determine that he or she has an impairment-related impediment to employment, the first two eligibility criteria have been satisfied; medical reports are not required.
 However, existing medical records and or assessments may be necessary to complete a comprehensive assessment and to develop the customer's individualized plan for employment.

-Examples of impairments that can be observed and documented in a case note by the VR counselor include amputation, required use of a wheelchair, deafness, observable blindness, deformity, and use of a certified service dog.
+Examples of impairments that can be observed and documented in a case note by the VR counselor include amputation, required use of a wheelchair, deafness, or observable blindness.
 Additional documentation may be required to assess the level of impairment.

 …